Rights Holder Info

 The following information will help make the project go smoothly.

 I’m mostly active on Twitter and Facebook.
 Feel free to connect with me and tag me on your social media sites!

 Phone 1.470.737.NAR8 (6278)

 Please contact me by email for fastest communication.
 Also, if we are using the ACX system, we need to send any emails regarding scheduling changes through their message system as it is the official record of communications for ACX projects.

-I’ll coordinate dates with my editor to establish 2 due dates for the audiobook:
+When we agree that I will record your book, I’ll coordinate dates with my editor to establish 2 due dates for the audiobook:

 - the first 15 minutes (see item 3 below)

 I ask new clients to pay 50% of the fee as a non-refundable deposit after approving the 15-minute checkpoint file.
 Once I submit the full, retail-ready audiobook to you, I’ll send an invoice for the remaining balance.
 Payment is due upon receipt.

 The final invoice is based on actual finished time and may differ from my estimate.

 If we’d be contracting directly rather than going through ACX or Findaway, I would withhold the end credits and retail sample until the invoice is paid.